SERG-Delft/rusiga/README.md

         ...
     end

 The input parameter "chrom" represents an individual.
 It is a binary array.
+In order to being able to retrieve useful fitness values, the fitness function should first perform a so-called genotype-phenotype transfer and then do whatever is necessary to retrieve a fitness value, e.g.

+    def fitness_function(chrom)
+        # genotype-phenotype transfer
+        phenotype1 = chrom[0..99]
+        phenotype2 = chrom[100..199]
+        phenotype2 = chrom[200..299]
+        # calculate fitness
+        fitness = (penotype1 + phenotype2) / phenotype3
+        return fitness
+    end

 A population with GA-parameters is created as follows: